There’s Nothing Funny or Romantic about a RomCon

 Emergency Scam: In this type of scam, the scammer will claim to be in an emergency situation and need money to resolve it.
 For example, they may claim to be stuck in another country and need money for a flight back home or that they need money for medical expenses.
 The scammer will use emotional manipulation to convince the victim to send money.

 Investment Scam: The scammer will claim to have a business opportunity and ask the victim to invest money.
 They may use fake documents or testimonials to make the investment seem legitimate.
+They may offer to teach you about cryptocurrency.
 Once the victim has invested money, the scammer will disappear, leaving the victim with a significant financial loss.

 Military Scam: In this type of scam, the scammer will pretend to be military personnel serving overseas and looking for love.
 They may ask for money for various reasons, such as to pay for leave, a security deposit, or to send gifts.
 The scammer will use patriotic language and photos of military uniforms to build trust with the victim.